elegantchaos/ECLogging/Extras/Documentation/ImportNote-template.markdown

       source/
       frameworks/
         ECLogging/
-        ECUnitTest/
-        ECLogging/
+        ECCore/
         ... and so on

-By making this assumption, the other frameworks know the relative path of the ECLogging xcconfig files, and thus can include them like this:
+By making this assumption, the other frameworks know the relative path of the ECLogging xcconfig files, and thus can include them from their own xcconfig files, like this:

     #include "../ECLogging/Source/Configuration/ECIOSDebug.xcconfig"
     #include "../ECLogging/Source/Configuration/ECPseudoFramework.xcconfig"